akseidel/pywordletool/README.md

 !['Verbose Window Top Image'](InfoImages/PYWTVerboseGrpsTop.png)

-* The **Cond.** checkbox results in the verbose output to be a **condensed** format that lists the guess words in order of highest information entropy first.
+* The **Cond** checkbox results in the verbose output to be a **condensed** format that lists the guess words in order of highest information entropy first.
 Here is an example:

 !['Condensed Result Window Image'](InfoImages/PYWTCondensedView.png)

-* Condensed mode defaults to be **Keyed** where each guess is indexed according to which entropy rank slot it resides.
+* The **Keyed** option, enabled when the **Cond** option is set, add the entropy rank slot number.
+The slot number is indexed according to the entropy rank slot into which guess resides.
 Guesses can have equal rank order with other guess words.
 Thus a guess might appear as 4th down in the ranking but in fact might be sharing the 1st rank slot with the guesses listed above it.
+The **Keyed** option makes this obvious, but it does interfere with using advanced regex filters in Find because the guess word is no longer the first line on which the regex operates.

 * The concept of **Wordle Outcome** is explained in an allegory here: [Groups Allegory](/groupsallegory/README.md).
 Note that "Groups" is the more confusing term for "Outcomes".